deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

 In the previous section on getting started, we show an example where we parse the python dictionaries to create instances of the :ref:`spin_sys_api` and :ref:`method_api` objects.
-In this section, we'll illustrate how we can achieve the same result using the core `Mrsimulator` objects.
+In this section, we'll illustrate how we can achieve the same result using the core ``mrsimulator`` objects.

 .. note::
-    Unlike python dictionary objects from our last example, when using Mrsimulator objects, the attribute value is given as a number rather than a string with a number and a unit.
+    Unlike python dictionary objects from our last example, when using ``mrsimulator`` objects, the attribute value is given as a number rather than a string with a number and a unit.
 We assume default units for the class attributes.
 To learn more about the default units, please refer to the documentation of the respective class.
     For the convenience of our users, we have added an attribute, ``property_units``, to every class that holds the default unit of the respective class attributes.

 Let's start by importing the classes.